Ahmed-Ssalem/News-App/README.md

 - News-App for android devices which able you to discover news across the world.

 ## Description
-- News-App provide the feature of discovering all the world news across various news channels.
+- News-App provides the feature of discovering all the world news across various news channels.

 ## Screenshots